-Rich autumn flavours and rustic warm colours make this roasted Butternut Squash Salad a favourite choice for a healthy fall salad!
-Caramelized bites of squash, sweet cranberries, feta cheese crumbles and crunchy pecans top a bed of baby spinach or tenderized kale.
+Rich autumn flavors and rustic warm colors make this roasted Butternut Squash Salad a favorite choice for a healthy fall salad!
+Caramelized bites of squash, sweet cranberries, feta cheese crumbles, and crunchy pecans top a bed of baby spinach, tenderized kale, or your favorite greens.

 One of the best parts of this roasted Butternut Squash Salad with Cranberries may be the smallest.